contao/docs-archive/api/hooks/removeRecipient.md

 # removeRecipient

 The `removeRecipient` hook is triggered when a newsletter recipient is removed.
 It passes the email address and the channel IDs as argument and does not expect a return value.

-It is available from version 2.8.RC1.
+> **Tag** Available from version 2.8.0-RC1.

 ## Parameters

 1. *string* `$strEmail`

-	The recipient's email address which has been removed
+    The recipient's email address which has been removed.

 2. *array* `$arrChannels`

-	The channels from which the recipient has unsubscribed
+    The channels from which the recipient has unsubscribed.

 ## Example

 ```php
 <?php